Flavor Forecast Recipes

 Sunny-side-up egg yolks are simmered in a tomato and vegetable sauce, infused with a savory Middle Eastern spice blend of smoked paprika, cumin, pepper, cayenne, turmeric, and caraway.
 Grab a large spoon, a hunk of bread (to soak up all the savory sauce) and dig into this rustic comfort meal.

 Kimchi Broth Bowl with Crispy Rice and Fried Egg

 Take a walk on the sunny side with a Korean-style, egg-topped broth bowl.
 Fiery fresh sambal sauce along with ginger and garlic add depth to this hearty broth, the perfect base for chopped cabbage and crispy fried rice.
 Top with a fried egg for that final layer of savory indulgence.

 Spicy Salt Cured Egg Yolks

 Salt-cured egg yolks are the new umami-loaded pasta topper in town.
 You can turn egg yolks into solid orbs of golden goodness with a mix of salt, sugar, spices, and about four days.
 Serve the firm yolks with congee or grate, shave or crumble over pasta, noodles, rice, salads, vegetables, and soups.

 Gado Gado Salad with Cured Egg and Shrimp Toast

 Traditionally Gado Gado is served as a medley of vegetables, hard-boiled egg, crunchy prawn crackers, and peanut dressing.
-We’re taking ours to the next level with a trendy egg swap: umami-loaded quick cured egg yolks.
+We’re taking ours to the next level for our Flavor Forecast report with a trendy egg swap: umami-loaded quick cured egg yolks.
 Puffed, golden-brown shrimp toast serves as an addictive final garnish.